OctopusDeploy/blog/blog/2023-09/inside-devops-matt-ash/index.md

 ---
-title: Inside DevOps with Matthew Ash
+title: Inside DevOps with Matt Ash
 description: A series where we share lessons learned from those on the frontlines of DevOps.
-This post features Matthew Ash, Staff DevOps Engineer at a leading HR software platform provider.
+This post features Matt Ash, Staff DevOps Engineer at a leading HR software platform provider.
 author: joanna.wyganowska@octopus.com
 visibility: public
 published: 2023-09-18-1400
 metaImage:
 bannerImage:
-bannerImageAlt: Photo of Matthew Ash
+bannerImageAlt: Photo of Matt Ash
 isFeatured: false
 tags:
   - DevOps